 The National Practitioner Data Bank

 The NPDB and the Federal Sector: The law establishing the NPDB did not require that federal programs be included in reporting and querying requirements.
 However, the Department of Defense, the Department of Veterans Affairs, and the Department of Health and Human Services (HHS) all stated that they would participate fully in both NPDB reporting and querying.
-Therefore, the rules and regulations of the NPDB published in the Federal Register (and found on the NPDB website) that govern how individual practitioners are to be reported do not necessarily apply to the federal sector.
-In regards to practitioners working for operating divisions of the HHS (and Tribal organizations), the policy and procedure for reporting to the NPDB can be found in a 1990 memorandum signed by the then Assistant Secretary of Health.
-This policy was being reviewed for possible revisions during early 2006.
-Separate policies deal with reporting adverse actions and querying.
+Therefore, the rules and regulations of the NPDB published in the Federal Register (and found on the NPDB website) that govern how individual civilian practitioners are to be reported do not apply to the federal sector.
+In regards to practitioners working for operating divisions of the HHS (and Tribal organizations), practitioners involved in an FTCA medical malpractice claim settlement will only be reported to the NPBD if the MRCP finds that they did not meet the standard of care.

 Issues Regarding NPDB Reporting: